premchandrasingh/webpack-tutorial/course-content.md

 ## Loaders
    - 15 - What Is Webpack Loader?

+      ###### When a different asset is not able to import using inbuilt/out of the box asset modules, loader is used.
    - 16 - Handling CSS With Webpack
    - 17 - Handling SASS
    - 18 - Using Latest JavaScript Features With Babel